VenkatRaman3103/react-projects/flashcards/README.md

 - Browse through a set of flashcards with questions and answers.
 - Toggle visibility of answers by clicking on flashcards.
 - Simple and clean UI.

+## Usage

+1. Open the application in your browser.
+2. You will see a list of flashcards with questions.
+3. Click on a flashcard to reveal the answer.
+4. Click again to hide the answer.

 ## Getting Started